WPManageNinja/wpsocialninja-docs/guide/social-chat/social-chat-widget-configuration-wp-social-ninja.md

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/telegram_connect.png)

-Once you have successfully saved the Telegram User ID, click on the Whatsapp** icon** to take you to the Telegram Chat App.
+Once you have successfully saved the Telegram User ID, click on the Telegram **icon** to take you to the Telegram Chat App.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/telegram_icon.png)